MicrosoftDocs/azure-docs/articles/databox-online/azure-stack-edge-gpu-create-virtual-machine-image.md

 <!--[!INCLUDE [applies-to-skus](../../includes/azure-stack-edge-applies-to-all-sku.md)]-->

 To deploy VMs on your Azure Stack Edge Pro device, you need to be able to create custom VM images that you can use to create VMs.
-This article describes the steps required to create Linux or Windows VM custom images that you can use to deploy VMs on your Azure Stack Edge Pro device.
+This article describes the steps that are required to create Linux or Windows VM custom images that you can use to deploy VMs on your Azure Stack Edge Pro device.

 ## VM image workflow

 The workflow requires you to create a virtual machine in Azure, customize the VM, generalize, and then download the VHD corresponding to that VM.
-This generalized VHD is uploaded to Azure Stack Edge Pro, managed disk is created from that VHD, image is created from managed disk, and finally VMs are created from that image.
+This generalized VHD is uploaded to Azure Stack Edge Pro.
+A managed disk is created from that VHD.
+An image is created from the managed disk.
+And, finally, VMs are created from that image.

 For more information, go to [Deploy a VM on your Azure Stack Edge Pro device using Azure PowerShell](azure-stack-edge-gpu-deploy-virtual-machine-powershell.md).